Chart Color Schemes

 AreaSearch assessment positions Belfield ahead of most Australian regions for employment performance

-Belfield's workforce is skilled with diverse sector representation.
-The unemployment rate was 3.1% as of the past year, with an estimated employment growth of 4.5%.
-As of September 2025, 3,437 residents were employed while the unemployment rate was 1.1% lower than Greater Sydney's rate of 4.2%.
+Belfield has a skilled workforce with diverse sector representation.
+Its unemployment rate was 3.0% in the past year, with an estimated employment growth of 6.2%.
+As of December 2025, 3470 residents were employed, and the unemployment rate was 1.2% lower than Greater Sydney's rate of 4.2%.

-Workforce participation in Belfield was 63.7%, compared to Greater Sydney's 70.0%.
-According to Census responses, 42.9% of residents worked from home.
+Workforce participation was at 63.6%, compared to Greater Sydney's 70.2%.
+According to Census responses, 42.9% of residents worked from home, though Covid-19 lockdown impacts should be considered.
 Key industries for employment among residents were health care & social assistance, construction, and retail trade.
-Belfield showed strong specialization in construction with an employment share 1.4 times the regional level.
+Belfield had a particularly strong specialization in construction, with an employment share 1.4 times the regional level.

 However, professional & technical services were under-represented at 6.9%, compared to Greater Sydney's 11.5%.
-The area appeared to offer limited local employment opportunities based on Census data.
-In the 12-month period ending May-25, employment increased by 4.5% and labour force by 4.6%, causing unemployment rate to rise by 0.1 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years, with differing growth rates between industry sectors.
-Applying these projections to Belfield's employment mix suggested local employment should increase by 6.7% over five years and 13.7% over ten years.
+The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+In the 12-month period ending in May-25, employment increased by 6.2% while labour force grew by 6.0%, causing the unemployment rate to fall by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia projected a growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Belfield's employment mix suggested local employment should increase by 6.7% over five years and 13.7% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment